-Ductless Mini Split Repairs
+Ductless Mini Split Repair

 The indoor unit also includes an air handler that pushes heated or cooled air out into your living area.
 The indoor unit’s blower wheel can be affected with dust and dirt buildup, causing reduced airflow, higher energy use and reduced comfort.
 While you may not have the tools or the training to properly clean the blower, at least you’ll be able to communicate your observation to someone who can do the job.

-Mini Split Not Blowing Cold Air
+Why Is My Mini Split Not Blowing Cold Air?

 - Weak airflow: If your system is running but airflow seems weak, check the indoor unit’s air filter and, if possible, the indoor coil and blower wheel.
 Heavy buildup of dirt and dust could be the culprit.